-Introducing Spinal Decompression, the advanced solution for your low back pain!
+Spinal Decompression is the NEW treatment for your low back pain.

 Does Spinal Decompression Therapy Really Work?

-The study, approved by an Institutional Review Board (IRB), was presented at the annual New York State Society of Anesthesiologists PGA meeting in New York City from December 7-11, 2007.
-Dr. John Leslie from The Mayo Clinic spearheaded the research, aiming to assess the effectiveness and safety of treating chronic lower back pain.
-The enrolled patients had been enduring an average of ten years of persistent back pain.
-The study yielded exceptional results, with a notable 50% reduction in pain scores observed after just two weeks of treatment.
-Furthermore, upon completing the entire six-week protocol, an astonishing success rate of 88.9% was documented, showcasing the significant impact of our approach.
+The clinical results of an IRB-approved prospective, multi-center, phase II, non-randomized pilot study utilizing the DRX9000 was presented at the annual New York State Society of Anesthesiologists PGA meeting in New York City December 7-11, 2007.
+The study, authored by Dr. John Leslie of The Mayo Clinic, was designed to evaluate the effectiveness and safety of the DRX9000 in the treatment of chronic lower back pain.
+Patients enrolled in the study had suffered an overall average of ten years of chronic back pain.
+After two weeks of treatments on the DRX9000 there was a 50% reduction in pain scores and upon completion of the entire six week protocol an amazing success rate of 88.9% was documented.

 How Does Spinal Decompression Work?